hoijui/oho/README.txt

 			~Run the installation script~
-Once all of the above steps are complete, you can complete the installation through a web browser by going to the index.php URL in your browser — check the instructions mentioned in Manual:Config script.
+Once all of the above steps are complete, you can complete the installation through a web browser by going to the index.php URL in your browser â€” check the instructions mentioned in Manual:Config script.

 The installation tool will prompt you to download the LocalSettings.php file, and to save this as <MediaWiki-folder>/LocalSettings.php.